The Presentation class

 - Complexity:

-Linear in the length of the alphabet.
+- Constant on average, worst case linear in the size of the alphabet.

 - Raises:

-LibsemigroupsError – if any letter in w does not belong to the alphabet.
+- LibsemigroupsError – if any letter in w does not belong to the alphabet.